Contact Us

 Belt filter press systems operate on the theory of incrementally increasing the stability of the sludge by increasing applied pressure.

 In other words, belt filter press systems use pressure to compress and remove liquid.
+In order to maintain fluid pressure and consistency, some applications use charge pumps.
 When it comes to performance, belt filter press usage is affected by the following factors: sludge flow rate, polymer usage, belt speed, and belt tension.

 For instance, a situation where the sludge flow rate is high may result in a moist solid.
 Similarly, as belt tension increases, dryness increases.
 However, high belt tensions may lead to material spillovers and also can also contribute to a short belt service life.